Male stereotypes and the ‘Man Box’

 These ideas are not new – discussion around gender stereotypes has been around for a long time, but a recent series of studies sheds new light on the practical impact of these norms.

-• Self-sufficiency: Talking with others about your issues and concerns is weak; Men should figure out their personal problems without asking for help.
+• Self-sufficiency: A man who talks a lot about his worries, fears, and problems shouldn’t really get respect; Men should figure out their personal problems on their own without asking for help.

-• Acting tough: A guy who doesn’t fight back is weak; Guys should always act strong even if they feel scared and nervous.
+• Acting tough: A guy who doesn’t fight back when others push him around is weak; Guys should act strong even if they feel scared and nervous inside.

-• Hypersexuality: A real man has as many sexual partners as possible; A real man never says no to sex.
+• Hypersexuality: A “real man” has as many sexual partners as he can; A “real man” would never say no to sex.

 Study results – good and bad